 Paired exchange is a type of living kidney donation.
 In paired exchange, two or more kidney patients whose living donors aren't compatible each receive a kidney from the other’s living donor through a matching system.

 Paired exchanges sometimes involve multiple pairs of donors and recipients.
 These “domino” or “chain” transplants can involve donors and recipients across the country.
-Virtua Our Lady of Lourdes Hospital participated in the first successful paired exchange kidney transplant in the Philadelphia region in 2010.
+Virtua Our Lady of Lourdes Hospital participated in the first successful paired exchange kidney transplant in the Philadelphia region.